adammurdoch/configuration-cache-serialization/README.md

 ## Groovy closures

-After reviewing the behavior for serializing Groovy closures, we decided to leave the behaviour unchanged for the stable serialization contract.
+After reviewing the behavior for Groovy closure serialization, we decided to leave the behaviour unchanged for the stable serialization contract.

-In short, the dynamic nature of Groovy makes it very difficult to know whether the body of a closure will dynamically use any of the implicit state that is automatically captured by a closure - specifically the `delegate`, `owner` and `this` properties of a closure.
-For closures defined in Groovy DSL build scripts or in plugins implemented in dynamic Groovy - the vast majority of closures to be serialized - these properties almost always reference values that are not supported, for example the `Project` instance.
+In short, the dynamic nature of Groovy makes it very difficult to know whether the body of a closure will dynamically use any of the implicit state that is automatically captured for a closure - specifically the `delegate`, `owner` and `this` properties of a closure.
+For closures defined in Groovy DSL build scripts or in Gradle plugins implemented in dynamic Groovy these properties almost always reference values that are not supported, for example the `Project` instance.
 Serializing these values will lead to unsupported types being reported regardless of whether the values are used or not.
+These closures represent the vast majority of closures serialized to the configuration cache.

-Given this, we decided to continue to discard this implicit state when serializing and require build authors to refactor their Groovy closures to extract local variables that explicitly reference whatever state from the enclosing scopes that the closure requires.
+Given this, we decided to continue to discard the implicit state when serializing and require build authors to refactor their Groovy closures to extract local variables that explicitly reference whatever state from the enclosing scopes that the closure requires.
+We may consider adding some backwards compatible lenient behavior in later Gradle releases to help reduce the need for this refactoring for closures defined in Groovy DSL build scripts.

-We also improved error reporting to help discover these problems earlier, in a cache miss build.
+We also improved error reporting to help discover these problems earlier, in the cache miss build.
 This was demonstrated in the repository for the [load-after-store feature](https://github.com/adammurdoch/configuration-cache-load-after-store)

 ## Support for convention mapping